Secure-Platforms-Lab-W-M/MASC-Artifact/masc-core/setup.md

 #### On Mac
 >Go to the navigation bar at the top of your screen.
-Click on IntelliJ IDEA and then select Prefrences or use the shortcut COMMAND, to get to Prefrences.
+Click on IntelliJ IDEA and then select Preferences or use the shortcut COMMAND, to get to Preferences.

 ---
 On the left-hand side, click the 'Build, Execution, Deployment' drop-down.
 From the sub-menu, select 'Build Tools' and then 'Gradle.'
 In the right pane, at the bottom, you want to supply a Gradle JVM.
 You can download one straight from Intelli J. We use the most recent LTS version, which is JDK 11.
 Hit Apply and OK.
 Intelli J should automatically begin building your project.

 ## Running Masc-Core